Nicholas Hoult: Personal life

 Hoult divides his time between London and Huntington Beach, California.
 In his free time, he plays basketball and golf and trains in jiu-jitsu and boxing.
 He is also an avid fan of Grand Prix motorcycle racing and Formula One and has been spotted at various Grand Prix events over the years.
 Hoult graduated from Ferrari's Corso Pilota driving school in 2022 and has competed in multiple Ferrari Challenge events.
 In 2024, he won the "Track Attack" at Watkins Glen with his Ferrari 296 GTB.

 During the filming of X-Men: First Class in 2010, Hoult began dating his co-star Jennifer Lawrence.
-Their relationship ended around the time they wrapped filming X-Men: Days of Future Past in August 2014.
+Their relationship ended around the time they wrapped filming X-Men: Days of Future Past in August 2013.

-Hoult is the father of two children with American model Bryana Holly, with whom he had been in a relationship since December 12, 2016.
-Their first child was born on April 17, 2018, and their second in October 2022.
-Hoult called Holly his "wife" at the 2024 Governors Awards on November 17, 2024.
+Hoult is the father of two children with American model Bryana Holly, with whom he had been in a relationship since 12 December 2016.
+Their first child was born in 2018, and their second in 2022.
+Hoult called Holly his "wife" at the 2024 Governors Awards on 17 November 2024.